Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-18-everyday-pancakes.md

 ### TOPPINGS

 Soaked chia seeds, coconut yoghurt, almond butter, berries.
-The options for toppings are endless though.
+The options for toppings are endless.
 I like to mix it up depending on what i have at the time and what's in season.

 &nbsp;